beeware/toga/docs/background/roadmap.rst

 * NavigationContainer - A container view that holds a navigable tree of subviews

     Essentially a view that has a "back" button to return to the previous view in a hierarchy.
-Example of use: Top level navigation in the OS X System Preferences panel.
+Example of use: Top level navigation in the macOS System Preferences panel.

     - Cocoa: No native control